 SOUTH MELBOURNE VIC 3205

 P O Box 472

 PLEASE DO NOT USE THE CLUB’S PHYSICAL ADDRESS OF WESTERN PDE POINT LEO.
 THERE IS NO MAIL DELIVERY TO THE CLUBHOUSE.

-Memberships cannot be accepted until the club receives the appropriate Notice of Assessment from the Department of Justice.
+Memberships cannot be accepted until the club receives the appropriate Notice of Assessment from the Department of Justice and Community Safety.
 This can take up to 60 days so we strongly recommend you apply for your WWCC well in advance of applying for membership or turning 18.

 If you currently hold a valid WWCC (paid work or volunteer) you can add Point Leo SLSC and LSV as volunteer organisations by logging into your online WWCC account.
 You can register to use the Working With Children Check online system at https://online.justice.vic.gov.au/wwccu/login.doj?next=mycheck and add both organisations to your WWCC.

 Where a WWCC is required by a member and Point Leo SLSC and LSV are not added to your WWCC, your membership application will not be accepted.

 If you have moved house, changed jobs or where you volunteer you must tell the Department of Justice and Community Safety.
 Keeping your contact and child-related work details up to date is an important responsibility of WWCC cardholders and applicants so that you can be notified of changes in the status of your card and when the card is due for renewal.
 You must inform the Department of Justice and Community Safety within 21 days every time you change employers or voluntary organisation.
 This is a legal requirement under the Working with Children Act 2005.
 You are committing an offence with financial penalties if you fail to do so.
 If you have moved house or changed employer or volunteer organisation you can update your details at the WWCC website http://www.workingwithchildren.vic.gov.au/home/